luisloorcortez/Orquestation/load balancer and db for wordpress/README.md

-# nginx load balancer and db for worpress.
+# nginx load balancer and db for wordress.
 ## In this folder you can find the faollowing files:

 ### docker-compose: This file has the following features: